Fine-grained Analysis of Non-parametric Estimation for Pairwise Learning: Introduction

 \textbf{Organization of the paper.} The rest of the paper is organized as follows.
-Section \ref{sec:main} presents the main results of the paper.
-Section~\ref{sec:relu} applies the main results to study the generalization performance of pairwise learning with structured deep ReLU networks.
-We provide the proofs in Section \ref{sec:Proof_of_thm1} and conclude the paper in Section~\ref{sec:conclusion}.
+Section~\ref{sec:pre} introduces some basic concepts and definitions.
+Section~\ref{sec:main} presents the main result: an oracle inequality for the empirical minimizer over a general hypothesis space, under the assumption that the pairwise loss is Lipschitz continuous and considering various capacity conditions of the hypothesis space.
+In Section~\ref{sec:relu}, we apply our main results to analyze the generalization performance of pairwise learning by constructing a structured deep ReLU network model.
+In particular, we derive minimax-optimal excess risk rates by leveraging the main theorem.
+In Section~\ref{sec:exper}, we present experimental results to demonstrate the effectiveness of our structured deep ReLU model proposed in Section~\ref{sec:relu}.
+We conclude the paper in Section~\ref{sec:conclusion}.
+To provide a clearer understanding of the paper’s theoretical structure, Figure~\ref{fig:proof-structure} illustrates the relationships among our theorems and assumptions.
+We give Table~\ref{tab:summary} which summarizes the main notations.